I couldn’t sing or dance, but I sure could cry. Picture it. Wichita, Kansas, 1968.

 8. Mason jar overturned

-I didn’t need to know anything about Method Acting to call up tears every time that I looked at it.
-The scarf, its context, and the horrific history of those years in eastern Europe did that for me.
+I didn’t need to know anything about Method Acting to call up tears whenever I looked at it.
+The scarf, its context, and the horrific history of those years in Eastern Europe did that for me.

 SCRIPT, END OF SHOW:

-He picks up the diary again, and turns the pages back to find a certain passage.
-As he finds it we hear Anne’s Voice—
+He picks up the diary again and turns the pages back to find a certain passage.
+As he finds it, the stage lights begin to slowly dim as we hear Anne’s Voice—

 Mr. Frank slowly closes the diary.